 Sweet-and-Sour Soba Noodles with Asparagus

-This sweet-and-sour Asian-style noodle dish featuring lots of fresh asparagus is a lovely spring dinner offering.
+Sweet-and-sour soba noodles embellished with with asparagus and fresh tomatoes makes a lovely spring or early summer dinner dish.
 Serve with a simple tofu dish such as Sweet and Savory Sautéd Tofu, and a platter of raw veggies.
+Photos by Hannah Kaminsky.

 Serves: 4 to 6

 - 1 tablespoon safflower or other healthy vegetable oil

 - 1 pound asparagus, trimmed and cut into 1-inch lengths

 - 2 cups diced ripe tomatoes

 - 1/4 cup dry white wine, vegetable broth, or water